19th Arkansas Infantry Regiment (Dawson's): Formation

 The 19th (Dawson's) Arkansas Regiment had strong support among the population where it was recruited.
-Even though there was a certain degree of pro-Union sentiment in the mountains of southwest Arkansas, the region continued to supply huge numbers of recruits to the 19th Arkansas, and civilians kept up a steady supply of clothing, equipment and other supplies to the men.
-In fact, the 19th Arkansas started off as one of the largest (in terms of number of men), best clothed (their unique frock coats and Australian-style hats were unmistakable), and best equipped (though marginally armed) Arkansas regiments.
-Additionally, the regiment was blessed with some of the best company commanders in the business.
+Even though there was a degree of pro-Union sentiment in the mountains of southwest Arkansas, the region continued to supply numbers of recruits to the 19th Arkansas, and civilians kept up a steady supply of clothing, equipment and other supplies to the men.
+In fact, the 19th Arkansas started off as one of the largest (in terms of number of men), best clothed, and best equipped (though marginally armed) Arkansas regiments.
 The company officers were mostly men who had been active in the prewar militia, and many were veterans of the Arkansas State Troops and had seen combat close up and personal at the Battle of Wilson's Creek.
 The officers were highly literate, mostly professional men, and familiar with infantry drill and tactics.
 Many of the staff officers were former businessmen who were used to keeping up with records and reports.
 The privates of the regiment were also a pretty literate bunch of men who wrote home frequently, providing many insights to modern researchers.

-Service
+History

-Pea Ridge Campaign
+Pea Ridge

 Still unsupplied with sufficient arms, the 19th Arkansas was present, but not engaged, at the Battle of Pea Ridge, where it was detailed to guard the army's train.
 After the battle, the 19th Arkansas was stationed on the border for a few months, and was ordered to conduct a long, difficult and pointless march through the Indian Territory.
 The regiment was ravaged by disease during this period.
 Today, the graves of some of the soldiers of the 19th Arkansas can still be found in the Confederate Cemetery at Atoka, Oklahoma.
 Many other men were left behind sick at various places, and were never heard from again.

 Returning to Arkansas, the regiment was reorganized for the war on August 13, 1862, and was issued new arms and equipment.
 Recruiting details from the 19th Arkansas had been busy in May and June, bringing a large number of new recruits back with them to Camp White Sulphur Springs, near Pine Bluff.
 The 19th Arkansas did not receive many of these recruits, however.
 Many of the new recruits died of disease before they were mustered into service, and were buried in untold numbers of unmarked graves at White Sulphur Springs.
 Others were shamelessly "shanghaied" and assigned to other units.
 The 24th Arkansas Regiment received a large number of men recruited by the 19th Arkansas, and Hart's Arkansas Battery was reconstituted by the addition of many of the 19th Arkansas recruits.